nholtgrefe/squirrel/gui/README.md

 ## Citation
 If you use the **Squirrel-GUI**, please cite the corresponding paper:

 *Squirrel: Reconstructing semi-directed phylogenetic level-1 networks from four-leaved networks or sequence alignments* by Niels Holtgrefe, Katharina T. Huber, Leo van Iersel, Mark Jones, Samuel Martin, and Vincent Moulton.
+2024. bioRxiv: [10.1101/2024.11.01.621567](https://doi.org/10.1101/2024.11.01.621567)